kernelsos/n8n-Docker-automation/README.md

 # n8n-Docker-automation

-1. The first thing you need is a Docker Compose file (docker-compose.yml)
+1. You first need a Docker Compose file (docker-compose.yml) and Docker Desktop.

 # Top-level